Magicoo51889/Phaser-Game/README.md

 ---
 ### How to install and run the game? 💾
+There is a prerequisite called [Node.js](https://nodejs.org/en/download) that you will need to install before starting the installation process.
+This is a package manager that allows you to be able to install the other packages needed for the game.
+During the installation wizard for node.js you will want to also select chocolatey if you are on a windows computer.

 1. First you will need to download the files from the 'releases' tab.
 The only version at the moment is the pre-release version designed for testing.